How I used tough love to make my slow eater eat faster

-- When they are old enough, explain to them that when they take over an hour to eat (for example), they are wasting time that could be put to better use, such as playing or reading a storybook together.
+- When they are old enough, explain to them that when they take over an hour to eat (for example), they are wasting time.
+They can put that time to better use, such as playing or reading a storybook together.

 - Minimise or eliminate snacks.
 This will give your child a better appetite to enjoy his main meals.